-Exemplar State College uses multi-tiered systems of support (MTSS) as the foundation for our integrated approach to learning and behaviour.
+Richmond Hill State School uses multi-tiered systems of support (MTSS) as the foundation for our integrated approach to learning and behaviour.
 MTSS is a preventative, differentiated model grounded in practical strategies, targeted planning and data-informed decision-making.
 Based on a problem-solving model, in MTSS school staff match increasingly intensive interventions to the identified needs of individual students.